viniciusgerevini/clyde-js/LANGUAGE.md

 Just be aware that order matters. i.e.

 ```
 -- Condition is checked before assignment.
-This line wont appear.
+This line won't be returned.
 say something { when something } { set something = true }

 -- Condition is checked after assignment.
-This line will appear.
+This line will be returned.
 say something { set something = true } { when something }

 -- Condition is checked before assignment.
-This line wont appear.
+This line won't be returned.
 { when something }  say something { set something = true }

 -- Condition is checked after assignment.
-This line will appear.
+This line will be returned.
 { set something = true } say something { when something }

 ```

-### triggers
+### Triggers

 There may be cases where you'd want your game to be notified that something happened in your dialogue.
 There are two ways to achieve that: by triggering events or by observing variable changes.